 The project package included a translation memory database (TM) created from all the texts previously translated for the client.

-However, as the brand magazine covered both marketing and technical content, I also added to the project my very own master TM, carefully maintained over the years of translating technical documentation from German to Polish.
+However, as the magazine covered both marketing and technical content, I also added to the project my very own master TM, carefully maintained over the years of translating technical documentation.

 Effective proofreading requires an acute attention to detail and strict adherence to style guidelines.
 It is an obligatory step in my translation workflow and in most cases I engage a second pair of eyes to compare the Polish version against the original source text.

-In cases like this one, where the translated content is meant to be published, there is another round of quality checks which needs to be performed.
+In cases like this one, where the translated content is meant to be published, I also provide additional quality-control checks.

-The ready-to-print material comes back to me for approval.
+I double-check the ready-to-print material.
 At this stage I can examinine the typeset pages for typographical errors and carry out the final corrections.

 One example of such recurring corrections are single letters “hanging” at the end of the line, which need to be moved to next line—in accordance with official standards set by Polish Standarization Comitee (PN-83/P55366) covering rules of typesetting used in the Polish language.